Diego Carlos (footballer, born 1993): Sevilla

-In the 2021–22 season, Sevilla went on to have one of the strongest defenses in La Liga and across Europe's top leagues, with Carlos' leadership at centre-back being cited as one of the reasons for this.
-Because of that, Carlos began to attract the interest of several clubs across Europe, with English clubs Newcastle United and West Ham United reportedly attempting to sign him in the January transfer window of 2022.
+In the 2021–22 season, Sevilla went on to have one of the strongest defenses in La Liga and across Europe's top leagues, with Diego Carlos' leadership at centre-back being cited as one of the reasons for this.
+Because of that, Diego Carlos began to attract the interest of several clubs across Europe, with English clubs Newcastle United and West Ham United reportedly attempting to sign him in the January transfer window of 2022.

 Aston Villa

-On 26 May 2022, English club Aston Villa announced they had reached an agreement with Sevilla for Carlos' transfer.
+On 26 May 2022, English club Aston Villa announced they had reached an agreement with Sevilla for Diego Carlos' transfer.
 The fee was undisclosed by the club but was reported to be £26 million.
 Ahead of his first season with Aston Villa, he was named by manager Steven Gerrard as one of two vice-captains, alongside Emiliano Martínez.
-On 6 August, he made his debut for the club in the Premier League in 2-0 away loss against Bournemouth.
-On 13 August, he made his Villa Park debut in a 2–1 victory over Everton.
+On 6 August, he made his debut for the club in the Premier League in 2–0 away loss against Bournemouth.

+On 13 August 2022, Diego Carlos made his Villa Park debut in a 2–1 victory over Everton.
 In the same game, he ruptured his achilles tendon, which saw him requiring surgery.
+He did not make his return to the field until 24 March 2023, in a behind-closed-doors friendly against Bristol Rovers.

+On 9 November 2023, Diego Carlos scored his first goal for Aston Villa, in a 2–1 victory over AZ in the UEFA Europa Conference League.

+Fenerbahçe

+On 23 January 2025, Diego Carlos signed three and a half year deal with Turkish Süper Lig club Fenerbahçe for an undisclosed fee, reported to be around €10 million.
+Three days later, he made his Süper Lig debut with the team in a 3–2 won against Göztepe in Şükrü Saraçoğlu Stadium, he entered the game in the 88th minute of the match.

+On 5 February 2025, he suffered medial collateral ligament injury (MCL) in his right knee in the Turkish Cup match against Erzurumspor and will expected to be out for about two months.
+On 25 March 2025, he started to train after his MCL injury.

+Loan to Como

+On 1 September 2025, Diego Carlos joined Serie A club Como on loan for the remainder of the 2025–26 season.

 International career

-On 3 November 2020, Carlos received a late call-up to the Brazil squad for two 2022 FIFA World Cup qualifying matches against Venezuela and Uruguay.
+On 3 November 2020, Diego Carlos received a late call-up to the Brazil squad for two 2022 FIFA World Cup qualifying matches against Venezuela and Uruguay.

-On 17 June 2021, Carlos was named to the Brazilian squad for the 2020 Summer Olympics.
+On 17 June 2021, Diego Carlos was named to the Brazilian squad for the 2020 Summer Olympics.